-Make 2019 the year you finally write that book.
-Over three phases of eight weeks each, acclaimed author Emily Maguire will give you the tools, support and encouragement you need to plan, write and edit your novel.
+Make 2022 the year you finally write that book in this course from acclaimed author Emily Maguire.
+Over three phases of eight weeks each, you’ll receive the tools, support and encouragement you need to plan, write and edit your novel.

 In the first phase, we’ll work on getting the bare bones of your novel down on paper (or screen).
 We’ll talk about generating ideas and planning, and look at the basic elements of fiction – point of view, voice, narration, character, plot, dialogue and setting.